 (BRA) Thomaz Bellucci def (GER) Dustin Brown 6-4, 4-5 [RET]

 Heartbreaker for Dustin Brown.
-This was Dreddy’s first Olympics.
+This was Dreddy’s first Summer Games experience.
 He’s been soaking-in every moment since he arrived.
 His credential is covered with traded Olympic pins.
 After the Opening Ceremonies on Friday night, he tweeted that he was “beyond happy to be able to enjoy one of the best moments of my life.”

 Representing Germany in Rio was a life-long dream that finally came true thanks to years of patience, persistence and traveling to the ends of the earth to do what he loves.
 To have his Olympic journey come to an abrupt halt, up a set and on-serve in the second, was an emotional kick in the nuts.

 Despite an entire stadium rooting against him – and despite the howling wind – Dustin pieced together 67-minutes of creative craftsmanship.
-He handled the gale-force conditions far better than Bellucci and was on a path to his first Olympic win.
+He handled the gale-force conditions far better than Bellucci and was on a path to his first win at the Summer Games.

 Then he rolled an ankle.

 On serve, 4-5 in the second, Dustin got half-way to the net for a volley and immediately collapsed to the court, clutching his left ankle.
-Olympic dream…one and done.
+Summer Games Dream — one and done.
 He’ll leave Rio with two torn ligaments.

 With the retirement, Thomaz Bellucci advances to Round-2, keeping Brazilian tennis fans’ hopes alive.